xiangyu-mm/MSEarth/readme.md

 # MSEarth Evaluation Guide

 This guide provides instructions for evaluating both open-sourced and proprietary Multimodal Large Language Models (MLLMs) using the MSEarth framework.
+You can download the benchmark dataset and images form https://huggingface.co/MSEarth.

 ## Evaluation for Open-Sourced MLLMs